 Awarding entity monitors the organization for compliance with applicable program requirements.

-Uses the funds to carry out a program of the organization as compared to providing goods or services for a program of the awarding entity.
+In accordance with its agreement, uses the funds to carry out a program for a public purpose specified in authorizing statutes, as opposed to providing goods or services for the benefit of the pass-through entity.
 For example:

 Organization performs all or a portion of the scope of work or objectives of the award received by the awarding entity.